 In order for the software provider to release and master Render project audio files, the Licensing Agreement and the Voice Permission Forms must be signed and received by the software provider.

 It is the software provider’s goal to edit any approved sets within one week from when they are downloaded.
-When the consultant has approved sets on your project, please email to notify the Render Project Coordinator that you have audio files ready for editing.
-Once these files are downloaded, the software provider will edit the audio for spacing, volume consistency, and removal of any clicks and pops.
-They will then send the audio back to you one week from the time the audio was downloaded.
+In addition to this, the software provider will edit a maximum of one hour of audio within one business day for initial workshops.
+This service is only available to projects that have reserved the time slot at least one month in advance.
+When the consultant has approved sets on your project, sync the Consultant device to the Admin device.
+Then web sync your Admin device.
+After you have synced your sets to the web, please email info@RenderPartners.com to notify the Render Project Coordinator that you have audio files ready for editing.
+Once these files are downloaded, the software provider will edit the audio for spacing, volume consistency, and removal of extraneous background noise.
+They will then send the audio back to you one week from the time the audio was downloaded or within one day for initial workshops when scheduled.
 If the software provider finishes editing the files before this time, they will not wait to send the audio files to you.

 The software provider will listen to the initial audio files produced by a new project to check for sound quality and will send feedback on how to improve recording quality.
 The expectation is that the field partner will make every effort to follow the suggestions in order to have the best quality recording.